kumarpit/api-actions/README.md

 </details>

 ## About
-This package provides a simple interface to dispatch async actions based on API responses.
+This package provides a simple interface to dispatch async FSA-compliant actions based on API responses.
 It is based on the `redux-api-middleware` and the real world problem section from the `redux` documentation.

 ## Installation
 ```